 Clause 3 of Standard A18 prescribes mandatory labelling of a food produced using gene technology when it contains new or altered genetic material and where it is not substantially equivalent in any characteristic or property of the food.
-As the New Leaf® Y potatoes have been found to be equivalent to other commercial varieties of potatoes there is no requirement for mandatory labelling under the current standard.
+As food from the New Leaf® Y potatoes has been found to be equivalent to food from other commercial varieties of potatoes there is no requirement for mandatory labelling under the current standard.

-It should be noted that on 28 July 2000 the Australia New Zealand Food Standards Council agreed to a revised standard which requires labelling of food where novel DNA and/or protein is present in the final food and also where the food has altered characteristics.
-This requirement will come into effect 12 months after the date of gazettal and may result in changes to the way in which GM foods, including those derived from New Leaf® Y potatoes, are labelled.
+It should be noted that under an amendment to Standard A18 agreed to by the Australia New Zealand Food Standards Council on 28 July 2000, and finalised on 24 November 2000, GM food will require labelling where novel DNA and/or protein is present in the final food and also where the food has altered characteristics.
+This requirement will come into effect 12 months after the date of gazettal.